Announcement:

 Photos

-Agat Harbor
+Agat Small Boat Harbor

 Agat Small Boat Harbor (SBH) is located on the west coast of Guam near Ga'an Point.
 The project was authorized for construction in June 1986 under Section 107 of the River and Harbor Act of 1960, as amended.
 The harbor is owned and operated by the Port Authority of Guam (PAG).
 The project is in the operations and maintenance phase.